wshito/js-project-template/README.md

 ## How to test

 - `npm run test` will start the another webserver and browser for Jasmine test framework.
+This will build the sources into the memory and does not write out to `test/test-main.js`.
+Use `npm run test-watch` or `npm run build`.
+- `npm run test-watch` will continuously build `test/app_apec.js` as the entry point and bundles to `test/test-main.js` which is included from `test/index.html`.
+- `npm run test-build` will build `test/app_apec.js` as the entry point and writes out the bundle to `test/test-main.js`.

 Simply add test cases in `test/app_spec.js`.
 On each test suite `SpecHelper.js` copies the `<div class='markup'>` element from `dist/index.html` into the test suite page.
 So changing DOM outside of each test suite does not change the view.

-The `test` directory contains symbolic links to `node_modules` and `dist` to access some node modules and application codes.
+The `test` directory contains symbolic links to `node_modules`, `dist` and `src` to access modules from the test scripts.